 That is the fault of the Hollywood Left, quite frankly.
 For whatever bizarre reason, and knowing them it must be somewhat bizarre or selfish, it seems that the soldiers most fondly recalled are those from the WWII generation.
-Without a doubt, they deserve their praise of course.
+Without a doubt, they deserve that praise of course.
 This isn't to doubt their service or their bravery.
 We should recall them.
-The American Soldier, and his compatriots from Canada and Great Britain and France and China and dozens of other nations from around the world fell while fighting the menace of Nazi Germany and militarist Japan.
+The American Soldier, and his compatriots from Canada and Great Britain and France and China and dozens of other nations from around the world fell while fighting that menace.
+The Nazis were awful, to be sure.
 They may have been at least to that time the worst threat the entire world had faced, and a threat to the United States as well, to be sure.
 But were they only reason the American Soldier fought and died?

 During the Wars which we do not remember so fondly, at sea against the French in 1798, at the Raisin River right here in Michigan in 1813 during the War of 1812, did he not fall?
+Was he not injured, did he not serve?
 At Tripoli during the Wars in 1804 and 1815?
 Why do we not remember the American Soldier from then?